Ford VR Authoring

 My Role

-Project Management: Scoped and managed JIRA tickets, QA sessions, and design-to-dev handoffs
+Project Management: Scoped and managed JIRA tickets, Stand ups, and QA sessions.

 Process